List of Stranger Things characters: Demogorgons, Demodogs and Demobats

-Predatory creatures from the Upside Down that serve as the Mind Flayer's initial invasion force, are murderous and violent with limited intelligence.
-Demogorgons start off as slug-like creatures that are incubated in a victim's body, growing into a tadpole-like creature and gradually molting into an adolescent form called a "demodog" before fully maturing.
-An adult demogorgon, played by Mark Steger, appears after a gateway to the Upside Down was accidentally opened in Hawkins, and demonstrated an apparent ability to create random rifts between the Upside Down and the normal world.
-Though that demogorgon, called the Demogorgon, was eventually destroyed, its abduction of Will Byers allowed the Mind Flayer to unleash a swarm of adolescent demogorgons upon Hawkins before they were all killed when their connection to the Mind Flayer was severed.
+Demogorgons are predators from the Upside Down with limited intelligence.
+They start off as slug-like creatures that can incubate in a victim's body, growing into a tadpole-like creature and gradually molting into an adolescent form called a "demodog" before fully maturing.
+An adult demogorgon appeared after a gateway to the Upside Down was accidentally opened in Hawkins, demonstrating an apparent ability to create small, temporary rifts between the Upside Down and the normal world as it hunted.
+Though that demogorgon was eventually destroyed, its abduction of Will Byers allowed the Mind Flayer to unleash a swarm of adolescent demogorgons upon Hawkins before they were all slain when their connection to the Mind Flayer was severed.

-The end of the third season reveals another adult demogorgon, eventually called the Russian Demogorgon, being held captive by the Russians at a prison camp in Kamchatka, where prisoners are sometimes executed by being fed to the creature.
-In the fourth season, Hopper and his fellow prisoners are forced to fight the Russian Demogorgon.
-Hopper uses a flaming spear to hold back the creature while it ravages most of the other prisoners, while Joyce and Murray help him escape alongside Dmitri Antonov, a guard he bribed and befriended.
+Another adult demogorgon was held captive by the Russians at a prison camp in Kamchatka, where prisoners are sometimes executed by being fed to the creature.
+When Hopper was imprisoned there, he and his fellow prisoners were forced to fight the demogorgon.
+Hopper used a flaming spear to hold back the creature while it ravages most of the other prisoners, while Joyce and Murray help him escape alongside Dmitri Antonov, a guard he bribed and befriended.
 The group discovers a number of demogorgons (as well as a fragment of the Mind Flayer) under study inside the prison.
-The creatures are accidentally let loose during a firefight between the prison guards and the Russian Demogorgon, but Hopper and Murray kill the remaining creatures and escape Russia.
+The creatures are accidentally let loose during a firefight between the prison guards and the adult demogorgon, but Hopper and Murray kill the remaining creatures and escape Russia.

-A variant with wings like a bat called the Demobat also exists.
-The variant was introduced in the fourth season when Steve Harrington went through Watergate, the gate at the bottom of Lover's Lake which opened up when Patrick McKinney was killed by Vecna.
-The Demobats attacked Steve, but were fended off by him, Nancy Wheeler, Robin Buckley and Eddie Munson.
-Later, Eddie played "Master of Puppets" to distract the Demobats and ended up being killed by them.
-After Vecna was defeated, they fell to the ground and seemingly died.
+A smaller variant with wings like a bat called the demobat also exists.
+The variant was discovered when Steve Harrington went through the gate at the bottom of Lover's Lake which opened up when Patrick McKinney was killed by Vecna.
+The demobats attacked Steve, but were fended off by him, Nancy Wheeler, Robin Buckley and Eddie Munson.
+Later, Eddie would distract the demobats and ended up being killed by them.
+After Vecna was repelled, they fell to the ground and seemingly died.

-The Flayed

-A term for Earth-based beings that are possessed by the Mind Flayer, Will Byers being the first case during the second season until an ethereal fragment of the Mind Flayer was purged from his body.
-The isolated fragment later began possessing rats and eventually humans during the events of season three, having most of its hosts ingest toxic chemicals so they could gradually be melted down into materials for the Mind Flayer to create a proxy body to act through in its attempt to kill Eleven.